-There are a number of factors to consider about how you apply for college, but an important question that often gets overlooked is: When should you apply to college?
+There are a number of factors to consider about how you apply for college, but an important question that often gets overlooked is: When do you apply for college?

 While there is no perfect schedule for applying to college, there are some important timelines you should be aware of so you don’t lose out on critical financial aid or scholarship opportunities, or miss your dream college’s application deadline.
-Read on for helpful information about when you should apply to college.
+Read on for helpful information answering the question, "When should you apply for college?"

 Note: not all schools accept the same standardized test scores, some only take the SAT or ACT or none at all.
 So make sure to do your research so you're prepared when going into senior year.